NAL-i5K/tripal_eutils/docs/ncbi_mapping.rst

 Mapping NCBI content into Chado
 ===============================

-Unfortunately it isnt always clear how NCBI data should map into Chado.
+Unfortunately it isn't always clear how NCBI data should map into Chado.

 This section describes what to expect when running the EUtils importer.